light house

 Simplify

-The clearest version of a thing is almost always the most effective.
+The clearest version of a thing is usually the most effective.
 Complexity is rarely necessary.
 Simplicity always is.

 S